 Veneers and crowns are the most common alternatives to bonding, but there are several instances when bonding is preferable.

-Unlike bonding which is applied only to a tooth’s flaw, veneers cover the entire front surface of a tooth.
+Veneers.
+Unlike bonding, which is applied only to a tooth’s flaw, veneers cover the entire front surface of a tooth.
 Like bonding, composite resin may be used, but so can porcelain.
-They can cover up chips and cracks, or provide a more permanent alternative to teeth whitening.
+Veneers can cover up chips and cracks, or provide a more permanent alternative to teeth whitening.

 These “false fronts” for teeth are created in a lab from impressions of the patient’s mouth.
-This takes additional time and dental visits, where bonding takes little or no preparation.
-Getting veneers also requires the removal of some tooth enamel in order for it to adhere properly, something that isn’t necessary with tooth bonding.
+This takes additional time and dental visits, where bonding takes little to no preparation.
+Getting veneers also requires the removal of some tooth enamel in order for it to fit and adhere properly, something that isn’t necessary with tooth bonding.

-If a tooth’s imperfections are minimal, and there’s no major damage that would require a full restoration, dental bonding is a practical choice.
+If a tooth’s imperfections are minimal and there’s no major damage that would require a full restoration, dental bonding is a practical choice.
 The procedure itself is easy, painless, and can be completed within an hour.
-Because there is little preparation necessary, a dentist can use it to fix a chip or crack in an emergency.
+Because there is little preparation necessary, a dentist can use bonding to fix a chip or crack in an emergency.

 The Cost of Dental Bonding